-Action Step 1 Action Step 2 Action Step 3 how to implement use of data into instruction and small groups.
+Action Step 1 Action Step 2 Action Step 3 Administrator will: 1.
+Ensure teachers have adequate planning time allocated to planning high quality lessons 2.
+Conduct formal and informal observations and walk-throughs focusing on instructional delivery 3.
+Provide ongoing feedback (written and verbal) 4.
+Provide coaching to 1st and 2nd year teachers and those new to the EEI instructional method.
+5. PD on effective explicit instruction with student supports and differentiation 6.
+Short-Cycle Assessments for standards mastery - Provide PD on creating short-cycle assessments, and collecting, organizing, and analyzing data, as well as how to implement use of data into instruction and small groups.
 Teachers will: 1.
 Assess, plan, teach, assess, and then adjust and remediate.
-2. Utilize STAR data to drive instruction and to provide intensive remediation as necessary.
-Utilize data to organize small groups and tailor instruction to meet gaps in student learning.
-3. Create and analyze shortcycle assessments in TBT meetings.
+2. Utilize NWEA - MAP data to drive instruction and to provide intensive remediation as necessary.
+Utilize data to organize small groups and tailor instruction to meet gaps in student learning. standards, and short cycle assessments (August 2022) Administrator will: 1.
+Provide ongoing TBT training as well as attend TBT meetings 2.
+Monitor the fidelity of the 5-step process 3.
+Provide consistent feedback and training on data targets and student growth measures 4.
+Monitor data discussions and deconstruction of standards in TBT meetings and address achievement and growth in getting past opinion through use of data and evidence-based practices.
+Teachers will: 1.
+Create short-cycle assessments based upon learning standards.
 2. Collect data on student achievement from assessments 3.
 Create a classroom data board in which students take accountability over their progress 4.
 Communicate w/students one-on-one about data and discuss goals for next administration of assessment 5.
-Collaborate and incorporate a variety of differentiation strategies to address diversity in student mastery and achievement levels Teachers will: 1.
+Collaborate and incorporate a variety of differentiation strategies to address diversity in student of Curriculum and Instruction (August 2022 initial training) Principal will: 1.
+Weekly walk-throughs to analyze effectiveness of implementation 2.
+Provide PD on how to utilize data to address gaps in student learning, as well as gaps in teacher lesson delivery using explicit instruction and Ph Awareness and Phonics program.
+Provide PD on reading strategies that promote student comprehension and retention.
+3. Provide consistent feedback on instructional strategies utilized in the classroom.
+4. Ensure each classroom is equipped with the necessary curricula that supports the successful implementation of a reading system.
+Teachers will: 1.
 Explicitly model and teach the strategies presented 2.
 Incorporate a variety of skills that allows each student to be successful by engaging the student in hands-on materials and activities that strengthen both language and reading comprehension and decoding.
 3. Embed daily vocabulary instruction into daily lessons 4.
-Implement a variety of differentiated techniques to address weaknesses in Decoding and Language Comprehension by using the Simple View of Reading methodology.
-Measure of Success State/Federal mandated test results STAR Assessments Informal and Formal Observations Lesson plans/Walkthroughs Progress Monitoring Spreadsheet to assess student progress on standards mastery using short-cycle assessments Lesson Plans/Walkthroughs Progress Monitoring results Data Walk Throughs TBT Progress notes STAR Data Progress Monitoring Results Classroom observations/walk- throughs Decoding Surveys Phonemic Awareness assessment results STAR Data Teacher Interviews Check-in/Review Date Quarterly Short-Cycle Assessments = Biweekly Quarterly Monthly
+Implement a variety of differentiated techniques to address weaknesses in Decoding and Language